holtskinner/OODesignFinalProject/README.md

 [Swift Custom Thread Operator](https://ijoshsmith.com/2014/07/05/custom-threading-operator-in-swift/)

-# Summary
+# Summary 🥓

-When viewed from an analytical perspective, it becomes clear that Java and Swift are products of different times in the history of programming.
-[19 years, 10 days apart to be exact.](http://www.convertunits.com/dates/from/May+23,+1995/to/Jun+2,+2014) Java was created at a time when Object-Oriented Programming was seen as a light at the end of the tunnel from the spaghetti code 🍝 days of C and C++.
+When viewed from an analytical perspective, it becomes clear that Java and Swift are products of different times in the history of computing.
+[19 years, 10 days apart to be exact.](http://www.convertunits.com/dates/from/May+23,+1995/to/Jun+2,+2014)
+Java was created at a time when Object-Oriented Programming was seen as a light at the end of the tunnel from the spaghetti code 🍝 days of C and C++.
 However, more recent scholars of programming languages have realized that pure OO is not the most efficient design pattern.
-[Even the creator of Java admits the shortcomings!](http://www.javaworld.com/article/2073649/core-java/why-extends-is-evil.html) Swift came in to save the day by allowing the option of multiple design patterns.
+[Even the creator of Java admits the shortcomings!](http://www.javaworld.com/article/2073649/core-java/why-extends-is-evil.html)
+Swift came in to save the day by allowing the option of multiple design patterns.
 (OO, Procedural, Functional, Protocol-Oriented) This Multi-Paradigm Programming approach appears to be the direction the world of software engineering is heading.

-# Sources
+# Sources 🍕

 [Java Documentation](https://docs.oracle.com/javase/8/)